 You can’t deliver personalized content if you don’t know who’s on your site, so study these 4 Ways to Identify Site Visitors.

 Finally, Demian asks, “What would you give up in order to receive information that interests you?”

 It’s not a silly question when you consider the time you may waste browsing irrelevant content.

 If you offer your site visitors a logged-in experience, then you can tailor their experiences and help them save time.

 Which elements of your content should you tailor?
 Here are 8 Conversion-Boosting Ways to Personalize Your Content.

 Make your content adaptive with marketing automation

-Next week, in our latest free Rainmaker Platform webinar, Brian Clark will explain what you need to know to plan a smart adaptive content strategy, and Jerod Morris will show you how to use marketing automation to execute it.
+Check out our free Rainmaker Platform webinar where Brian Clark explains what you need to know to plan a smart adaptive content strategy and Jerod Morris shows you how to use marketing automation to execute it.